 - Show changed attributes only.
-When selected, the Attributes list displays only the attributes that have been changed since the time the backup was created. - Show all possible attributes.
-When selected, the Attributes list displays all attributes of the selected object. - Show non-empty attributes only.
-When selected, the Attributes list displays only the attributes that have non-empty values. - In the Attributes list, each entry includes the following fields: - Attribute.
+When selected, the Attributes list displays only the attributes that have been changed since the time the backup was created. - Include attributes with empty values.
+When selected, the Attributes list displays only the attributes that have non-empty values.

+- Attribute.
 Displays the LDAP display name of an attribute. - Value in Backup.
 Displays the value the attribute has in the backup. - Value in Active Directory.
 Displays the value the attribute has in Active Directory®, if the object exists in Active Directory®.